Below are a guide to the current fees (E&OE). These do not include anaesthetic and hospital fees. Please contact us if you have any questions.

 Medical Fees – is there a contract between the patient and consultant?

 Any patient who consults or is treated by a consultant in the private medical sector will be personally responsible for the payment of all their consultant’s fees and a financial contract exists between them.
 In many instances patients have private medical insurance that will fully reimburse them for their medical fees.
 However, there are often exclusions within these policies (i.e. specific medical conditions, outpatient allowances or payment by the patients of an initial excess amount).
 Sometimes there may be shortfalls in the insurance reimbursement that the patient receives for the consultant’s fees.
 In the event that there is a shortfall it is borne by the patient who is personally legally liable to the consultant for his/her fees.

 Your consultant will submit their fees to you for his services.
 These fees should be laid out so as to illustrate clearly the services rendered and appropriate codes for any procedures.
 Normally an operative fee will include routine post-operative care in the hospital.
 Separate fees are charged for follow-up consultations after surgery.
 Some (but not all) insurers refuse to pay for an initial follow-up consultation if this takes place within a certain time after surgery or discharge from hospital.
 You should note that the insurance companies do not pay consultant fees; they reimburse patients for consultant fees.
 Insurers give benefits; consultants charge fees.
 These benefits or levels of reimbursements vary between different companies for the same procedure, in many cases insurance companies have not increased member benefits for consultant fees for over ten years despite increasing their client’s insurance premium annually.
 If there are shortfalls then the patient is responsible for this amount, which should be paid directly to the consultant within a reasonable time.

-CONTACT THE PAIN TEAM
+95% OF PEOPLE WOULD RECOMMEND THE PAIN TEAM